Elder Law and Senior Living Communities

 My mother refuses to move into a memory care/assisted living community, but I know she needs to.
 What needs to be in place for this to happen?

 In this situation, the only way to enforce a move would be to obtain guardianship/conservatorship over them.
 If they will not sign over to you willingly, you will need to obtain it through the court system.
-An elder law attorney can assist you with the proper steps to take to ensure your parent is getting the care they need.
+An elder law attorney can assist you with the proper steps to ensure your parent is getting the care they need.

 Let’s find your community